MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 Examples:

-- **Set header text for Word documents only:**
+- **Set header text for Word documents only**:

     `${If.App.Word}This Word document is sensitive ${If.End}`

     In Word document headers only, the label applies the header text "This Word document is sensitive".
 No header text is applied to other Office applications.

-- **Set footer text for Word, Excel, and Outlook, and different footer text for PowerPoint:**
+- **Set footer text for Word, Excel, and Outlook, and different footer text for PowerPoint**:

     `${If.App.WXO}This content is confidential. ${If.End}${If.App.PowerPoint}This presentation is confidential. ${If.End}`

     In Word, Excel, and Outlook, the label applies the footer text "This content is confidential."
 In PowerPoint, the label applies the footer text "This presentation is confidential."

-- **Set specific watermark text for Word and PowerPoint, and then watermark text for Word, Excel, and PowerPoint:**
+- **Set specific watermark text for Word and PowerPoint, and then watermark text for Word, Excel, and PowerPoint**:

     `${If.App.WP}This content is ${If.End}Confidential`